-- 4.1 Interest rate movement can be linked to the economic activity of the major economies and to estimate the movement in rates economists will look at current conditions and estimate future economic growth to predict the changes in rates.
+4.1 Interest rate movement can be linked to the economic activity of the major economies and to estimate the movement in rates economists will look at current conditions and estimate future economic growth to predict the changes in rates.
 Given the current conditions Arlingclose believes that the longer run trend is for PWLB rates to rise slowly and the bank rate to move up by 25 basis points by September this year.
 The advice from our Treasury Consultants is to delay borrowing activity as long as possible and use reserves and balances to temporarily fund loan debt.
 However, if there is a need to borrow any new debt should be for longer than 5 years due to the current maturity profile of the debt portfolio and the need to mitigate the risk of possible interest rate changes.
-A brief outline of the current economic outlook and the estimated movement in interest rates is discussed below. - 4.2 There is momentum in the UK economy, with a continued period of growth through domestically-driven activity and strong household consumption.
+A brief outline of the current economic outlook and the estimated movement in interest rates is discussed below.

+- 4.2 The UK economy had a solid 2015 with overall growth estimated to be around 2.5% through domestically-driven activity and strong household consumption.
 There are signs that growth is becoming more balanced.
 The greater contribution from business investment should support continued, albeit slower, expansion of GDP.
 However, inflationary pressure is benign and is likely to remain low in the short-term.
-There have been large falls in unemployment but levels of part-time working, self-employment and underemployment are significant and nominal earnings growth remains weak and below inflation.

-- 4.3 The transposition of two European Union directives into UK legislation in the coming months will place the burden of rescuing failing EU banks disproportionately onto unsecured local authority investors.
+There have been large falls in unemployment but levels of part-time working, self-employment and underemployment are significant and nominal earnings growth remains weak and below inflation. - 4.3 In the US, the Federal Reserve raised interest rates in December 2015 to 0.5% due to continued economic gains in the labour market, household spending and improvements in the housing sector.
+It is implied that rates in the US will rise four times in 2016 but there will be some uncertainty in the market with the presidential elections coming up.
+A slowdown in the Chinese economy could affect the prospects for global growth as a whole.
+Changes in the Global Economy could be one of the contributing factors as to whether the Bank of England Monetary Policy Committee increase the base rate in the coming year. - 4.4 The transposition of two European Union directives into UK legislation places the burden of rescuing failing EU banks disproportionately onto unsecured local authority investors.
 The Bank Recovery and Resolution Directive promotes the interests of individual and small businesses covered by the Financial Services Compensation Scheme and similar European schemes, while the recast Deposit Guarantee Schemes Directive includes large companies into these schemes.
-The combined effect of these two changes is to leave public authorities and financial organisations (including pension funds) as the only senior creditors likely to incur losses in a failing bank after July 2015. - 4.4 The prediction for the change in interest rates is shown in the table below:-
+The combined effect of these two changes is to leave public authorities and financial organisations (including pension funds) as the only senior creditors likely to incur losses in a failing bank after July 2015. - 4.5 The prediction for the change in interest rates is shown in the table below:-

-Base Rate 5-year Gilt 20-year Gilt 50-year Gilt
+Base Rate 5-year Gilt 20-year Gilt

-2014/15 0.5% 1.7% 2.9% 3.0%

-2015/16 1.0% 2.2% 3.2% 3.2%

-2016/17 1.5% 2.6% 3.4% 3.4%
+2016/17 1.0% 1.7% 2.6%

-2017/18 1.7% 2.9% 3.5% 3.6%
+2017/18 1.5% 1.9% 2.7%

+2018/19 1.5% 2.2% 2.8%

-5. BORROWING STRATEGY 2015/16
+5. BORROWING STRATEGY 2016/17